 Most people are aware of this not-so-hidden gem from Studio Ghibli.
 While the Ghibli films are now widely accessible on the platform thanks to a partnership with Netflix, few options are as viable for new learners as “My Neighbour Totoro”.

-Focusing on the story of two young girls who move to the countryside while their mother is being treated for an illness in the hospital, “My Neighbour Totoro” is an endearing movie with bite-sized language nuggets ready for the taking.
+Focusing on the story of two young girls who move to a rural Japanese town while their mother is being treated for an illness in the hospital, “My Neighbour Totoro” is an sweet story and endearing movie with bite-sized language nuggets ready for the taking.

 Since the two main characters are children, their language never evolves into highly complex matters, making the film a solid choice for learning common Japanese phrases.